 Those that make it have usually been removed from the litter too early, just to experience a long, frightening journey to one or more sale locations.
 Many of these puppies will die after just a few weeks of life, having been exposed to infection before their immune systems have developed.

 To produce these large numbers of puppies, breeding bitches are used continuously, giving birth to one litter after another, until they break down.
 They are used as breeding machines until their bodies can’t take any more at which point they are often killed, sometimes inhumanely.
 Some are relinquished to rescues.
 For the bitches who survive puppy farming it’s a long, slow road to recovery and for many it will be the first time they’ve experienced grass and sunshine.

-The trade, including private homes trading like pet shops, requires a consistent supply of puppies of different breeds, cheaply, and in high volume.
+The trade, including private homes, requires a consistent supply of puppies of different breeds, cheaply, and in high volume.
 As a result these sales venues rely on industrial breeders that have no interest in the future wellbeing of the dogs they sell.